palestarstudios/frontline-blacksite/README.md

 Welcome to the official repository for **Frontline: Blacksite**!
 Primary development of **Frontline: Blacksite** happens in C# with **.NET 10** as our target.
 Some small parts of the game may be written in other languages as needed, or when C# does not fit the bill (most often you will see Python).
 This repo is licensed under a special **source-available** license that can be read [right here](./LICENSE).

+> [!NOTE]
+> This project has two major licenses.
+The license in this repository governs source code and its use.
+The final game that you can purchase will be governed by a future End User License Agreement.

 We also allow and accept community contributions!
 More information about how you can contribute, or how your contributions will be used in the project itself, can all be found [in this helpful file](./.github/CONTRIBUTING.md).

 This is a modern repo, so we use modern features such as CI/CD and a lot of GitHub-specific markdown rendering, so it's recommended that you read our docs *on the GitHub site* or in a markdown renderer, not as plain text!